denz-io/kodikas/README.txt

-This is an edit from git hub
+This is an edit blah from git hub

 Another change in the file